-Discrimination is any unfair differential treatment of an individual or group on any of the prohibited grounds outlined within the BC Human Rights Code which includes: race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, age or unrelated criminal conviction.
+Discrimination is any unfair differential treatment of an individual or group on any of the prohibited grounds outlined within the BC Human Rights Code which includes: race, colour, ancestry, indigenous identity, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age or unrelated criminal conviction.
 Discriminatory harassment is a form of discrimination where abusive, unfair, offensive, or demeaning treatment of a person or group has the effect of interfering with an employee's work.